 1 - Featured Image: 1280 x 720 pixels

-4 - Campaign Description: Consider this a blog post, complete with beautiful images, infographics, and text, that accurately conveys what your business and campaign is all about.
+4 - Pitch: Consider this a blog post, complete with beautiful images, infographics, and text, that accurately conveys what your business and campaign is all about.

 5 - Rewards: Incentives or thank you's for backing your campaign.